esraerdem/coaches/software/GUI/README.txt

 To test the GUI independently of the rest of the COACHES software:

-- Run the tcp_interface node:
+- Run the tcp_interface node (Can be downloaded from https://github.com/gennari/tcp_interface):
 >> roscore&
 >> rosrun tcp_interface tcp_interface